If you don’t see the world the way it is, you’ll think it works in a way that it doesn’t and make terrible mistakes.

 The key to getting what you want out of life is to identify how the world works and align yourself accordingly.
-The problem is we often think the world should work differently than it does.
+This is hard because we think the world should work the way we see it.
 The word “should” is important.
 Because we think the world should work in a way that it doesn’t, our approach is suboptimal.

-Outcome over ego.
+In the end, it’s all your fault.
 You are accountable for your outcomes.
-When you take responsibility for your outcomes you get feedback from reality.
+When you take responsibility for your outcomes, you naturally accept feedback from reality.
 When you get feedback from reality, you adjust your behavior.

 FS is an exploration of timeless insights that create unstoppable progress.